c-zv/shopping-list-webapp/README.md

 For a component named SimpleComponent a typical structure is:

     SimpleComponent/                    -> folder which is named as the corresponding component (capitalized);
       index.jsx                         -> exports the SimpleComponent;
       SimpleComponent.jsx               -> SimpleComponent should be defined here;
       simpleComponent.scss              -> scss module for SimpleComponent;
+      simpleComponent.test.js           -> tests for SimpleComponent;
       components/                       -> subcomponents used by SimpleComponent (cannot have subcomponents to avoid deep nesting);
         index.jsx                       -> exports all subcomponents;
         AuxComponent/                   -> example of auxiliar component used by SimpleComponent.
-Follows the same structure as main component, but without subcomponents;
+Follows the same structure as main component, but without subcomponents to avoid deep nestings;
       hooks/                            -> folder with hooks used by SimpleComponent;
         index.jsx                       -> exports useSimpleComponentHook;
-        useSimpleComponentHook  -> main hook used by SimpleComponent.
+        useSimpleComponentHook.jsx      -> main hook used by SimpleComponent.
 Typically will import and use other hooks, so the component only needs to import the main hook;
+        useSimpleComponentHook.test.js  -> tests for useSimpleComponentHook